quantumcycle/expedit/README.md

 Then, you have some methods on the message itself.
 The most important ones are `Ack` and `Nack` to acknowledge or reject the message.

+### Logging

+This library doesn't enforce the use of any logging library.
+It uses a simple interface in `core/log` that is totally optional.
+If you want to start showing the logs, just provide an implementation compatible with the `Logger` interface.
+You can provide it to the `SubscriptionEngine` and `PublishingEngine` via the "Logged" version of their constructor, or to the `Router` via the `WithLogger` option.

+#### Conditional logging

+In a real production system, you probably don't want to have super verbose logging all the time if you're processing thousands of messages.
+One option is to use the both the `MessageContextLogger` and a middleware to detect errors.
+The `MessageContextLogger` will store log messages in the message context but won't actually log them.
+Then, you can use a middleware to check if an error occurred, and if so, you can route the messages from the `MessageContextLogger` to an actual logger so they will be outputted.
+One thing to be mindful about when doing this is that if you're also logging in your handlers, you should either make sure this is also using the `MessageContextLogger` or that your logging platform support out of order messages using log timestamps, because the messages logged in the middleware will be logged after the handler messages, only when an error is detected.

 ## Why

 I created this library after trying to use [Watermill](https://watermill.io/) in a work project.
 I found Watermill to be a great library,